 Who can use this feature?

-- Global admins or users with advanced permissions
+- Global admins

 Great outcomes start with clear goals.
 Totango objective templates help you standardize customer outcomes, so your team can deliver value faster.